Diane Meredith Belcher

 Diane Meredith Belcher is an American concert organist, teacher, and church musician.
-She has given a large number of solo recitals throughout the United States and abroad, is a teacher, and serves as Music Director at Saint Thomas Episcopal Church, and Lecturer in Music Theory & Organ at Dartmouth College, both in Hanover, New Hampshire.
-Her concert career is managed by Karen McFarlane Artists, Inc.
+She has given a large number of solo recitals throughout the United States and abroad, is a teacher, and has served as Director of Music at Bach Vespers/Holy Trinity Lutheran Church in New York City, Lecturer in Music Theory and Organ at Dartmouth College, in Hanover, New Hampshire, Music Director at Saint Thomas Episcopal Church, Hanover, Co-Organist/Choirmaster at Saint Mark's Episcopal Church in Philadelphia, and head of the Organ Division at Westminster Choir College in Princeton, New Jersey.

 Education

-Diane Meredith Belcher earned the degree of Bachelor of Music in 1982 from the Curtis Institute of Music, and the degree of Master of Music in 1983 from the Eastman School of Music.
+Belcher earned the degree of Bachelor of Music in 1982 from the Curtis Institute of Music, and the degree of Master of Music in 1983 from the Eastman School of Music.
 Her teachers include David Spicer, John Weaver, Clarence Watters, David Craighead, and Wilma Jensen (organ); Ford Lallerstedt (music theory, counterpoint and keyboard studies); Edward Aldwell and David Beach (music theory).